 “I can’t…I c-can’t…breathe…”

-Melissa dragged herself out into the hall, dodging out of Mabel’s path as the cat sped out of Clara’s room, just a dark blur to Melissa’s weak eyes.
+Melissa dragged herself into the hall.
+She dodged out of Mabel’s path as the cat sped out of Clara’s room, just a dark blur to Melissa’s weak eyes.

-“Hush, hush…” Melissa tried to wrap her arms around her daughter, but Clara scrambled away, burying herself under her covers.
+“Hush, hush…” Melissa tried to wrap her arms around her daughter, but Clara scrambled away, burying herself under the covers.

 “Clara, sweetie, you were having a bad dream.
 It’s me.
 Mommy’s here.”

 “NO!”
-Clara screamed so loud that Melissa jumped, startled by the unexpected outburst.
+Clara screamed so loud that Melissa jumped.

-Joe came stumbling into the room, rubbing his eyes sleepily.
+Joe came stumbling into the room, rubbing his eyes.
 “What’s going on?” he grunted.